 To mark the centenary of Bishop Seabury’s Consecration a new east window was erected containing the arms of Seabury and his consecrators.
 The present pews were installed in 1909 after removal of the galleries and the following year a carved screen was erected at the entrance to the choir as a memorial to Dean Danson.
 The Porch was added in 1911.

-Saint Andrew’s became the Cathedral Church of the Diocese in 1914 when the bishop decided that this was where he would have his ‘cathedra’, his chair.
+Saint Andrew’s became the Cathedral Church of the Diocese in 1914 when the bishop decided that this was where he would have his ‘cathedra’, his seat.

 In the 1920s plans were drawn up for a new Cathedral on Broad Street opposite the Marischal College.
 Sir Ninian Comper, whose father had been an Episcopal priest in Aberdeen, was to be the architect.
 The opening of the new cathedral would have coincided with the 150th anniversary of the Consecration of Samuel Seabury.